Man on the Moon: The End of Day: Commercial performance

 In the week ending on September 23, 2009, Man on the Moon: The End of Day debuted at number four on the US Billboard 200, selling 104,000 copies in its first week of release, charting behind Jay-Z's The Blueprint 3, Whitney Houston's I Look to You and Muse's The Resistance.
 On the 2009 year-end chart for Billboard 200, the album was listed at number 157.
 It failed to rise above its positions on those charts and would later be outperformed by his next studio album, Man on the Moon II: The Legend of Mr. Rager (2010).
 Man on the Moon: The End of Day also peaked on the US Top R&B/Hip-Hop Albums top ten positions.

 In the French Album Charts, Man on the Moon: The End of Day debuted at number 56, and again did not rise above this position.
 After charting on the chart for five consecutive weeks, it fell out of the top two-hundred positions by October 2009.
 The album also found its peak at number 56 again on the Swiss Album Charts.
 In Australia, on the week commencing September 28, 2009, the album reached its peak of 85 on the ARIA Charts.
 As of April 22, 2016, the album has sold 860,000 copies in the United States.
 On December 15, 2022, Man on the Moon: The End of Day was certified four-times platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sales equivalent of four million units.

 Legacy and influence

 Man on the Moon: The End of Days influence continues to be felt both in hip hop and in pop culture.
 Numerous publications have cited Man on the Moon: The End of Day as having a significant influence on subsequent hip hop music, and has been described as a "classic".
 Travis Scott, Kyle, Logic, Isaiah Rashad, Raury and Lil Yachty have all cited Kid Cudi and the album as influential to their music.
 Travis Scott's 2013 mixtape Owl Pharaoh has been compared to Man on the Moon: The End of Day and considered to have been stylistically influenced by the album.

-In 2018, Uproxx released an article titled "Kid Cudi Helped Bring Mental Health to the Forefront of Rap with 'Man on the Moon'."